-, lady-in-waiting of Empress Sadako, it is an impressionistic compendium of hundreds of things classified by categories ("Rare things", "Things that make the heart beat faster", "Things that bring up fond memories of the past", etc.) as well as everyday scenes at the Japanese imperial court at the turn of the 11th century.
+The Pillow Book is one of the masterpieces of Japanese literature.
+Written during the Heian period by Sei Shonagon, lady-in-waiting of Empress Teishi, it is an impressionistic compendium of hundreds of things classified by categories ("Rare things", "Things that make the heart beat faster", "Things that bring up fond memories of the past", etc.) as well as everyday scenes at the Japanese imperial court at the turn of the 11th century.

-- Alpha Bitch: Sei is this trope for Empress Sadako's court, as the page quote clearly indicates.
+- Alpha Bitch: Sei is this trope for the Empress's court, as the page quote clearly indicates.

-- Deadly Decadent Court: Basically the Pillow Book is an account of everyday life in such a setting though Sei tends to skim over the tensions and pretty much ignores the fact that her Empress and her faction are under attack from a competing branch of the Fujiwara family.
+- Decadent Court: Despite being an account of everyday life in such a setting, Sei tends to skim over the political tensions and pretty much ignores the fact that the Empress and her faction are under attack from a competing branch of the Fujiwara family.

-- Everybody Has Lots of Sex: Sei describes in detail the proper forms for a lover's visit and writes of 'gentlemen' roaming the passages of the ladies' quarters which is fine by her.
+- Everybody Has Lots of Sex: Sei describes in detail the proper decorum for a lover's visit and writes of gentlemen roaming the passages of the ladies' quarters, which is fine by her.
 She just doesn't think they should be doing it when on duty.

-- Fangirl: Sei just dotes on the Imperial family, especially the Empress she serves.
+- Fangirl: Sei dotes on the Imperial family, especially her beloved Empress Teishi.

 - Graceful Ladies Like Purple: And Heian gentlemen too.
 Violet, purple and mauve costumes are described over and over again.

 - Japanese Politeness: Etiquette at the Heian court was so refined, it would make 18th-century Versailles look sloppy.
-If you wanted to ask a woman out, you'd better do it in the form of an exquisitely calligraphed poem.
+If you wanted to ask a woman out, you'd better do it in the form of several exquisitely written poems.

-- Really Gets Around: Sei makes no bones about her eye for the gentlemen.
+- Really Gets Around: Most members of the court had affairs, and Sei makes no bones about her eye for the gentlemen.

 - Shrines and Temples: The ladies of the court regularly go on pilgrimages to famous Buddhist temples.